-The IKEv2/IPsec security protocol is also highly recommended for privacy-conscious users as it provides military-grade encryption standards, stability, and high-performance speed.
+The IKEv2/IPsec security protocol is also highly recommended for privacy-conscious users as it works with military-grade encryption standards and ensures stability and high-performance speed.

 Sure.
 There are many VPN providers out there: while many offer high-quality paid services, others claim to secure your connections for free.
 But you know the saying: there’s no such thing as a free lunch.
 It’s the same with VPN services.